 Start with the most difficult one first and then everything will seem easy after that, right?
 Off we go!

-- Flagship First – This is American’s premier product that is used on international flights between the U.S. and Asia, Australia, Europe, New Zealand and South America on 777-300 aircraft and domestic flights between JFK and SFO or LAX and between LAX and BOS.
+- Flagship First – This is American’s premier product used on international flights between the U.S. and Asia, Australia, Europe and South America on 777-300 aircraft and domestic flights between JFK and SFO or LAX and between LAX and MIA.

-- Flagship Business – As the first class Flagship offering, this seat is offered on international flights between the U.S. and Asia, Australia, Europe, New Zealand and South America on aircraft with lie-flat seats: B757, B772, B773, B788, B789, A321T, A332, A333 and domestic flights from JFK to SFO and LAX and between LAX and BOS.
+- Flagship Business – As the first-class Flagship offering, this seat is offered on international flights between the U.S. and Asia, Australia, Europe, New Zealand and South America on aircraft with lie-flat seats: B757, B772, B773, B788, B789, A321T, A332, A333 and domestic flights from JFK to SFO and LAX and between LAX and MIA.

 - First Class – This is the name American gives to the seats in the front of the plane on the rest of their domestic US flights.
-These are not the lie flat versions like on the international flights.
+These are not lie-flat versions like on international flights.

 - Business Class – This is the top level of service offered by American on their shorter international flights between the U.S. and Bermuda, Canada, the Caribbean, Mexico, Puerto Rico and select South American cities on aircraft without lie-flat seats: A319, B738, B7M8